Jayllyz/setupWSL/README.md

 4. Tool versioning.

-   > Managing version of tools is usefull for development, my favorite tool for this is [proto](https://moonrepo.dev/proto) <br>
+   > Managing version of tools is usefull for development, my favorite tool for this is [proto](https://moonrepo.dev/proto). <br>
-   > Why proto ?
-Because it's one tool to rule them all and it's made in Rust. ⚡
+   >
+   > If you only need to manage Node.js version, you can use [fnm](https://github.com/Schniz/fnm).

    ```bash
    # Requirements